What does a start-up mean?

 “A ‘startup’ is a company that is confused about – 1.
-What its product is.
-2. Who its customers are.
-3. How to make money” — said Dave McClure, Co-founder of 500 Startups.
-Basically, it is a new born baby in the respective industry of business.
-As one has to nurture and groom a baby well, to ensure healthy growth, the new business/start-ups also needs proper planning and effective execution to ensure success.
+What its product is?
+2. Who its customers are?
+3. How to make money?” — said Dave McClure, Co-founder of 500 Startups.
+Basically, it is a newborn baby in the respective industry of business.
+As one has to nurture and groom a baby well, to ensure healthy growth, the new business/start-ups also need proper planning and effective execution to ensure success.

 Here are some legal and administrative tips one should keep in mind:

-The decision should also be based on number of promoters involved in the startup.
-If more than one person is involved, then the status could be partnership firm.
-If one wants to limit business liabilities based on roles and responsibilities of the business, then instead of Partnership firm one may choose Limited LiabilityPartnership.
-One may choose legal status as Company, if the promoters are keen to elaborate financial structuring of the business in the form of different types of equity/preference shares.
+The decision should also be based on the number of promoters involved in the startup.
+If more than one person is involved, then the status could be a partnership firm.
+If one wants to limit business liabilities based on roles and responsibilities of the business, then instead of a Partnership firm one may choose Limited LiabilityPartnership.
+One may choose legal status as Company if the promoters are keen to elaborate financial structuring of the business in the form of different types of equity/preference shares.

-One must look into other factors like procedures for closing/winding up of business, which are complex in the case of corporate businesses.
+One must look into other factors like procedures for closing/winding up of business, which is complex in the case of corporate businesses.

-- Benefits in the form of tax incentives/subsidies from Government- The startups must be alert to various tax incentives/ subsidies provided by Union as well as State Government to promote Industrialization.
-This tax incentives/ subsidies are mainly related to setup of businesses in specific areas, generation of employment opportunities, Research and Development activities, new technologies, renewable energy sources, infrastructure facilities and agricultural products etc.
+- Benefits in the form of tax incentives/subsidies from the Government- The startups must be alert to various tax incentives/ subsidies provided by Union as well as State Government to promote Industrialization.
+These tax incentives/ subsidies are mainly related to the setup of businesses in specific areas, generation of employment opportunities, Research and Development activities, new technologies, renewable energy sources, infrastructure facilities and agricultural products etc.

 - Common mistakes of Start-ups- Some common mistakes of start-up business can be summarized as follows:-